-All of your referrals will be initially viewed by the co-chairs of the CARE Team, the Associate Dean of Student Success and the Student Support Services Counselor.
-After the initial review, it will be decided which member of the CARE Team (Director of Student Engagement and Residential Life, Director of Campus Safety, Student Navigator, or the previously mentioned co-chairs) will discreetly gather further information and follow-up if indicated.
+All of your referrals will be initially viewed by the co-chairs of the CARE Team, the VP of Student Affairs and the Student Support Services Counselor.
+After the initial review, it will be decided which member of the CARE Team (Director of Student Engagement and Residential Life, Director of Campus Safety, Student Navigator, VP of Academic Affairs, or the previously mentioned co-chairs) will discreetly gather further information and follow-up if indicated.
 All CARE Team members are mindful of students' privacy and take confidentiality very seriously.

 You can make a referral by completing and submitting the on-line CARE Team Referral Form.
 Direct links to the form can be found on the EMCC website, under the Campus Safety Department heading, and under Quick Links on MyEMCC and Sharepoint.
-If you have questions about making a referral, please contact the Associate Dean of Student Success (207-974-4664) or the Student Support Services Counselor (207-974-4858).
+If you have questions about making a referral, please contact the VP of Student Affairs (207-974-4673) or the Student Support Services Counselor (207-974-4858).